 I’ve made chimichurri a few times over the years when I’ve prepared South American-inspired meals for company.
 For one meal, I grilled skirt steaks and served both green and red chimichurri sauces.
 I preferred the green.

 But other than that I haven’t paid much attention to chimichurri, which originated in Argentina.
 I only see it associated with meat, which is so quintessentially South American.
 Grilled meat.
 Lots of meat.
+We’ve traveled there, so I can say that with assurance!

 I decided to make chimichurri again and really focus on its goodness and, of course, I decided to use it on steaks.
 I don’t want to rock the South American boat here.